Nyrio/beat-saber-mapping-scripts/README.md

 - [Rain](https://youtu.be/a4h04wDuB64) by Caeden117

 **How do I use Blender-to-walls?**
+There are multiple scripts for that.
+The first one, for *Wait*, can create environments that scroll with the map.
+The second one, for *Dondante*, can do static animations using Noodle Extensions 1.2+.
-Check the Wait script and the 3D files and try to understand how it works.
-Here are a few tips:
+Here are some basic instructions for the *Wait* script, but you'll also have to look at the code and the 3D files to understand how it works.
 - Blender models need to be made exclusively out of standard cubes, and modified only in object mode without ever applying the modifications in a way that will modify the vertices.
 I advise to start with an empty scene, spawn cubes (with the default scale) and only use rotate / move / rescale / duplicate.
 - You need to adjust the `SCALE` parameter in the code based on your map's BPM and NJS
 - Blender and NE have different coordinate systems, so the math in my code is a mess, sorry for that.